Fluffernuttersandwich/Borscht/InstallationGuide.md

 First:

 1. Wait a few minutes.
-2. Run the Borscht installation again using the **same installation and download paths**.
+2. Run the Borscht download and installation process again from the Wabbajack application.
+Using the **same installation and download paths**.

-Wabbajack can reuse files that were already downloaded successfully.
+Wabbajack will reuse files that were already downloaded successfully.

 If a required archive has been removed or replaced by a mod author, Borscht itself may need an update before Wabbajack can complete the installation.

 ## ❌ Game File Source Missing